New Space Order: Promotion and cancellation

 New Space Order was presented at the Amusement Operators Union (AOU) tradeshow in Japan on February 16, 2007, alongside other Namco Bandai titles such as Tekken 6, Mario Kart Arcade GP 2 and Wangan Midnight: Maximum Tune 3, where it had attracted a sizable amount of attention.
 The game was housed in arcade cabinets previously used for Counter-Strike Neo, fitted with a mouse and keyboard.
 Despite its attention, critics felt that the game was better-suited as a PC title and didn't feel the idea of a real-time strategy game would fit for arcades, somewhat criticizing Namco Bandai Games for not announcing a PC port of the game.
 Shortly after the tradeshow, a tie-in anime series, New Space Order: Link of Life, was released exclusively for the game's official website to help explain the story.
 After a lack of updates for nearly two years, the official website for the game announced its cancellation on January 27, 2009, citing "various circumstances" as its reason.

-Contents of New Space Order
+Content

 Settings

 New Space Order is one of the works of the UGSF series established by Bandai Namco Entertainment.
-As such, General Resource and Neucom Incorporated, which appeared in Ace Combat 3, make an appearance here.
-Additionally, units that inherited the settings are Geo Calibur (Starblade: Operation Blue Planet), Dragoon (Galaxian 3: Project Dragoon), and Zolgear (Galaxian 3: Attack of the Zolgear).
+As such, General Resource and Neucom Incorporated, which appeared in Ace Combat 3: Electrosphere, make an appearance here.
+Additionally, units that inherited the settings are GeoCalibur (Starblade: Operation Blue Planet), Dragoon (Galaxian3: Project Dragoon), and Zolgear (Attack of the Zolgear).
 The short story on the official website also sees involvement with Geosword (Starblade) and Solvalou (Xevious).
-Furthermore, the flash novel, New Space Order -Link of Life-, uses the Melnics language which is a language used in Tales of Eternia as a conversational language by one nation.
+Furthermore, the Adobe Flash novel New Space Order -Link of Life-, uses the Melnics language which is a language used in Tales of Eternia as a conversational language by one nation.
 Finally, this is a work that aggregates many Namco game worlds besides the UGSF series.